All Episodes

 No, this is not a shakedown of the company.

-And sending a signal to all other companies that seek to treat ordinary American families in a way that can destroy their entire family system.
+This is the American government, President Obama, ensuring that this company is made accountable and sending a signal to all other companies that seek to treat ordinary American families in a way that can destroy their entire family system.

-The implication here is that British petroleum, that BP went out there and purposely tried to ruin people's lives.
+The implication here is that British Petroleum, that BP, went out there and purposely tried to ruin people's lives.

 This is President Obama ensuring that this company is made accountable and sending a signal to all other companies that seek to treat ordinary American families in a way that can destroy them.

-American businesses exist to destroy families, according to Ed Markey.
+American businesses exist to destroy families.

-American businesses, big corporations around the world exists to treat ordinary American families in a way that can destroy their families' history.
+According to Ed Markey, American businesses, big corporations around the world exists to treat ordinary American families in a way that can destroy their families' history.

 That's what corporations do, kill off their customers.

-Your modern day Democrat Party.
+Your modern-day Democrat Party.

-We've barely scratched the surface, coming right back with much more after this.
+Coming right back with much more after this.

 Let's not forget who's really being shaken down here, ladies and gentlemen.